skypilot-org/skypilot/docs/source/reservations/existing-machines.rst

 .. figure:: ../images/sky-existing-infra-workflow-light.png
    :width: 85%
    :align: center
-   :alt: Deploying SkyPilot on existing clusters
+   :alt: Deploying SkyPilot on existing machines
    :class: no-scaled-link, only-light

    Given a list of IP addresses and SSH keys, ``sky local up`` will install necessary dependencies on the remote machines and configure SkyPilot to run jobs and services on the cluster.